The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 Coat of Arms of Geneva

-Borgel registered his "marque de fabrique", or makers mark (trademark), in Geneva on 17th March 1887 as shown in the registration published in the official Swiss trademarks register, the "Archives de l'Horlogerie.
+Borgel registered his "marque de fabrique" or trademark in Geneva on 17th March 1887 as shown in the registration published in the official Swiss horological trademarks register, the "Archives de l'Horlogerie.
 Marques de fabrique et de commerce Suisse.
 Enregistrés par le Bureau fédéral à Berne."
-The registration shows that François Borgel was a manufacturer (fabricant), an important distinction from a mere reseller of others items, and his registered (déposée) trademark proudly bears his initials FB and the Clé de Genève (Key of Geneva), a symbol from the coat of arms of the town of Geneva, which was well known as an important centre of watch making.
+The registration shows that François Borgel was a manufacturer (fabricant), an important distinction from a mere reseller of others items, and his registered (déposée) trademark proudly bears his initials FB and the Clé de Genève (Key of Geneva), a symbol from the coat of arms of the town of Geneva, which was an important centre of watch making.
 It also shows he was making "Boîtes de montres" literally boxes for watches, or watch cases, in gold (or) silver (argent) and steel (acier), and also other horological items.

 Borgel's First Patent